Brian Ilad

-Brian Ilad (born June 13, 1985) is a Filipino professional basketball player for the Bicol Volcanoes of the Maharlika Pilipinas Basketball League (MPBL).
+Brian Ilad (born June 13, 1985) is a Filipino professional basketball player who last played for the Bicol Volcanoes of the Maharlika Pilipinas Basketball League (MPBL).
 He previously played for the Air21 Express of the Philippine Basketball Association (PBA).
 He was drafted 16th overall in 2011 by the B-Meg Llamados.
 He was traded to the Clickers for Mark Barroca.

 College career

-Ilad played for the De La Salle Green Archers Men's Senior Basketball team.
-In 2007, He was one of the members of the De La Salle Green Archers who won the title against the UE Red Warriors who finished 14–0 in the elimination round gaining an outright finals berth in a sweep 2-0.
-On that last game where the Red Warriors were gunning for a 14–0 sweep, Ilad, who was on the bench, punch UE's Mark Fampulme on the back of the head.
+Ilad played for the De La Salle Green Archers.
+In 2007, He was one of the members of the team which won the title against the UE Red Warriors who finished 14–0 in the elimination round gaining an outright finals berth in a sweep 2-0.
+On that last game where the Red Warriors were gunning for a 14–0 sweep, Ilad, who was on the bench, punched UE's Mark Fampulme on the back of the head.
 Ilad was then issued a disqualifying foul, and the University Athletic Association of the Philippines suspended Ilad for five games; as the Green Archers could only play five games or less, Ilad was effectively suspended for the rest of the season, including La Salle's finals rematch vs. UE.